A2P 10DLC Q&A with messaging experts from Sinch & The Campaign Registry (TCR).

 S | Special | Social engagement | Special | TBD | 60000 | TBD |

-Carriers require a ‘special business review’ request; in case a brand is not satisfied with the defined TPM or message quota.
-It costs $5,000 USD to submit a non-refundable review.
+Carriers require a ‘special business review’ request, in case a brand is not satisfied with the defined TPM or message quota.
+It will cost $5,000 in the future for a special business review, but right now the fee is waived.
+Sinch will provide 30 days notice to customers when this will go into effect.

 *Please note that Russell 3000 enterprises are exempt from vetting.